yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 </code>

-That was the first very minimal example, and we already verified Yesod protect us from many common errors.
+That was the first very minimal example, and we already verified Yesod protect us from many common errors in other paradigms.
+I am looking at you PHP!

-Then not only Yesod is fast, it is also relatively secure.
+Yesod is not only fast, it helps us to remain secure.

 ### Cleaning up